riboviz/riboviz/docs/data.md

 These files are simple simulated FASTQ files to test adaptor trimming, UMI extraction and deduplication using UMI-tools when invoked from within the RiboViz workflow.

-These files were created by running `riboviz/tools/create_fastq_simdata.py`.
+These files were created by running `riboviz.tools.create_fastq_simdata`.

 See [Create simulated FASTQ files](developer-guide.md#create-simulated-fastq-files).